CARTAvis/manual_source/source/analysis_tools.rst

 .. note::
-   In the next release (v1.5), indivisual Stokes image (e.g., Stokes_Q.fits and Stokes_U.fits) can be loaded into CARTA and combined internally so that the Stokes analysis widget can show diagnostic plots.
+   In the next release (v1.5), individual Stokes images (e.g., Stokes_Q.fits and Stokes_U.fits) can be loaded into CARTA and combined internally so that the Stokes analysis widget can show diagnostic plots.
 For the current release, the Stokes analysis widget only supports a single image with multiple Stokes planes (e.g., IQU, IQUV, or QU).